atlassian/data-center-helm-charts/docs/INSTALLATION.md

 * `<release-name>` is the name you chose for your deployment
 * `<product>` can be jira, confluence, bitbucket or crowd

-# Additional updates - Bitbucket
+# Ancillary updates - Bitbucket
 Bitbucket is slightly different for the other products in that it can be completely configured during deployment, meaning no manual setup is required.
 To do this, the `sysadminCredentials` and `license` stanzas within the `values.yaml` obtained in [step 2.](#Obtain-values.yaml) need to be updated.

 Create a K8s secret to hold the Bitbucket license: